pi-lar/neuropil/doc/source/compared_to.rst

 have to use load-balancer to finally implement the security that you would like to have.

 neuropil is the only system that doesn't have restrictions for the mentioned topics:
- * the DHT acts as an DNSSEC layer as well, no privacy leak by DNS lookups
+ * the :term:`DHT` acts as an DNSSEC layer as well, no privacy leak by DNS lookups
  * a secure variant of the NTP protocol could be easily implemented
  * a simple OS installation is enough to get you started
  * the simplest firewall set (keep-state for TCP connections) let's you connect your protected devices worldwide
- * IIoT size is not a problem (the DHT address space is large enough to cover all atoms in the universe)
+ * IIoT size is not a problem (the :term:`DHT` address space is large enough to cover all atoms in the universe)
  * B2B exchange is not a problem, because neuropil has 'SLA included' (e.g. limit throughput based on attributes and digital identities)